University of Southern Mississippi: Presidents

-Recent developments
+21st century

-In the early 21st century, Southern Miss developed under the presidency of Dr. Shelby Thames.
+In the early 21st century, Southern Miss developed under the presidency of Shelby Thames.
 His tenure was characterized by a significant increase in the quantity of research conducted at the university.
 USM was classified as a "Doctoral / Research Extensive" university by the Carnegie Foundation during the Thames era.
 According to the National Science Foundation, USM spent $61 million on research and development in 2018, ranking it 183rd in the nation.

-Dr. Thames' work to respond to the destruction wrought by Hurricane Katrina brought praise from the community.
-In October 2005, the Faculty Senate of the Gulf Park campus passed an official resolution of appreciation.
-The Hattiesburg American reported that Thames' post-Katrina address to the faculty at Hattiesburg was well received.
-Thames avoided laying off any University employees after the storm, although the Gulf Park campus alone sustained over $100 million in damage.
-(By contrast, Tulane University in New Orleans released approximately 25% of the staff.
-It dropped significant athletic and academic programs, including the Computer Science major and most engineering programs, in retrenchment after closure and damage to the campus.)
+Thames's work to respond to the destruction wrought by Hurricane Katrina brought praise from the community.
+In October 2005, the Faculty Senate of the Gulf Park campus passed a resolution of appreciation.
+The Hattiesburg American reported that Thames's post-Katrina address to the faculty at Hattiesburg was well received.
+Thames did not lay off any university employees after the storm, although the Gulf Park campus alone sustained over $100 million in damage (By contrast, Tulane University in New Orleans released approximately 25% of its staff and dropped significant athletic and academic programs, including the computer science major and most engineering programs, in retrenchment after closure and damage to the campus.)

-The Thames administration gained financing and supervised execution of several construction projects on campus, often in partnership with private-sector entities.
+The Thames administration gained financing and supervised several campus construction projects, often in partnership with private-sector entities.
 An addition to the student union houses the second-largest Barnes & Noble store in the southern U.S., which is open to the community.
-Barnes & Noble pays $1.5 million in annual rent on this facility.
-Thames also negotiated a financially favorable food services agreement with Aramark (who will donate $9 million to university construction projects).
+Barnes & Noble pays $1.5 million in annual rent for the facility.
+Thames also negotiated a food services agreement with Aramark which will donate $9 million to university construction projects.
 Other enhancements include the upscale Power House restaurant (at a former college power plant adapted for this use); the $15 million sorority village; additions to the football, basketball, and baseball facilities; and urban design elements to make the campus more open, "green," and pedestrian-friendly.